 The University of Utah is a leader in research and innovation, and we are proud to weave those threads throughout our training program.
 As a PGY2 and PGY3 resident, you will have protected time to pursue your interests, whether it is

-We offer three focused tracks to help support our resident’s interests.
-See our Global Health Track, Hospitalist Medicine Track, and Physician Scientist Training Program pages for more information.
+We offer four focused tracks to help support our resident’s interests.
+See our Global Health Track, Hospitalist Medicine Track, Primary Care Track, and Physician Scientist Training Program pages for more information.
 In addition, we have a program for applicants who are interested in pursuing a career in Geriatrics.
 See our Medicine-Geriatrics Pathway for more information.